espressif/esp-idf/docs/en/api-guides/memory-types.rst

     .. only:: esp32

-        In single core mode (:ref:`CONFIG_FREERTOS_UNICORE`), remaining RTC FAST memory is be added to the heap, unless the option :ref:`CONFIG_ESP_SYSTEM_ALLOW_RTC_FAST_MEM_AS_HEAP` is disabled.
-This memory can be used interchangeably with :ref:`DRAM`, but is slightly slower to access and not DMA capable.
+        In single core mode (:ref:`CONFIG_FREERTOS_UNICORE`), remaining RTC FAST memory is added to the heap, unless the option :ref:`CONFIG_ESP_SYSTEM_ALLOW_RTC_FAST_MEM_AS_HEAP` is disabled.
+This memory can be used interchangeably with :ref:`DRAM`, but is slightly slower to access and not DMA-capable.

-        This option is not available in dual-core mode because on ESP32, RTC FAST memory can only be accessed by the PRO CPU.
+        This option is not available in dual core mode, because on {IDF_TARGET_NAME}, RTC FAST memory can only be accessed by the PRO CPU.

     .. only:: not esp32

         Remaining RTC FAST memory is added to the heap unless the option :ref:`CONFIG_ESP_SYSTEM_ALLOW_RTC_FAST_MEM_AS_HEAP` is disabled.
 This memory can be used interchangeably with :ref:`DRAM`, but is slightly slower to access.

-DMA Capable Requirement
+DMA-Capable Requirement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. highlight:: c